-MH370 Pilot, Captain Zaharie Amad Shah, Deliberately Crashed Plane In Murder-Suicide, Says Australian TV Show
+MH370 Captian Zaharie Amad Shah Deliberately Crashed Plane In Murder-Suicide, Says Australian TV Show

 The fate of MH370 remains one of the greatest mysteries in aviation history, in no small part because the wreckage was never found, but for a handful of pieces of debris that have washed up here and there.

-Hardy thinks investigators have been looking in the wrong place: specifically, Hardy thinks Shah ran the aircraft out of fuel and piloted it far out into the ocean, at least 115 miles further away than previously thought.
+Hardy thinks investigators have been looking in the wrong place: specifically, Hardy thinks Shah ran the aircraft out of fuel and piloted it far out into the ocean – at least 115 miles further away than previously thought.
 He believes Shah wanted to “hide” the aircraft as far from civilization as possible.

 Shah’s Family Responds